hartwigmedical/hmftools/virus-interpreter/README.md

 ### Driver likelihood

-Viruses that are potentially reportable (i.e. present in the reporting db) are annotated with a driver likelihood (HIGH/LOW) in the configuration.
+Viruses that are potentially reportable (i.e. present in the reporting db) are annotated with a driver likelihood (HIGH/LOW) in the reporting db.
 All other viruses (i.e. the viruses that are not present in reporting db), will be annotated with driver likelihood UNKNOWN.

 ### Output data